roytang/blog/content/replies/2013/05/c9pyd9k/index.md

 - PlayStationPlus
 ---

-It's actually right there on the sidebar.\n\n> Do I keep everything if I cancel?\nNo, you keep some things and get the rest back when you renew.\n\n> You lose access to (until renewal):\nFree games (PS3, PS Vita, PSP, PS One, Minis)
+It's actually right there on the sidebar.

+> Do I keep everything if I cancel?\nNo, you keep some things and get the rest back when you renew.

+> You lose access to (until renewal):\nFree games (PS3, PS Vita, PSP, PS One, Minis)